 There are essential spares in our support vehicle to keep you riding, and lunch is provided.

-We work on a maximum of seven riders to each guide, and prices start from £95 per person.
+We work on a maximum of seven riders to each guide.

 We can offer exclusive group packages if you want to ride with your mates, feel free to contact us for more information.

 Leaving the village of Talybont-on-Usk behind the support vehicle will take you high up onto a ridgeline looking down to Talybont-on-Usk reservoir.
 From here, your MTB guide will lead you down a qualifier trail to assess the skills of each client.

 The support vehicle will then take you up to the saddle of Tor y Foel at 551m high.
 From here you will descend along an ancient bridleway back to the dam head wall where the van will collect you.
 This stage has some great challenging features which can not be copied in a trail centre environment.

 We leave the Talybont-on-Usk valley now and head towards Llangorse mountain on the edge of the Brecon Beacons National Park.
 This stage has it all, great climbs, breath taking views across the Brecon Beacons, South Wales Valley and Mid Wales (if its not raining) and epic descents into the Cwm Du valley.

 We have lunch in a lovely tea room on the edge of the Black Mountains.
 Be warned their cakes and pastries are dangerous and addictive.